vycb/translatecli/README.md

 # translatecli

-It is a bash based script, English-Russian and Russian-English off-line dictionary, which allows to translate in console.
+Bash based off-line dictionary for translation English-Russian and Russian-English in Linux terminal.
 English-Russian - 48523 words
 Russian-English - 45678 words
 Only dependent's on: gawk, elinks and tar gz